RockhurstHS/STEAM-Blog/_posts/2016-02-03-Research-Statistics.md

 ---
 Last November, I had the opportunity to participate in the [NCSSS](http://ncsss.org/)  (National Consortium of Secondary STEM Schools) conference in New York City.
 An acronym that contains an acronym?
 How meta!
 Rockhurst High School can learn a lot about the successes and challenges experienced by other STEM schools.
 Ultimately, how can Rockhurst integrate some of these innovative ideas with the non-negotiable Jesuit identity that is paramount in forming men for others?

-In my first of a series of posts, I will reflect on the implementation of a freshmen research statistics at [Thomas Jefferson High School for Science & Technology](https://www.tjhsst.edu/) .
+In my first of a series of posts, I will reflect on the implementation of a freshmen research statistics course at [Thomas Jefferson High School for Science & Technology](https://www.tjhsst.edu/) .

 TJ requires all freshmen to take a Research Statistics course during their first semester of their freshman year.
 This course serves two purposes.
 One, it’s a strategic choice to give the school time to help properly place students in the appropriate math class the following semester (The students are coming from a variety of feeder schools).
 Secondly, and more importantly, freshmen then learn the following four skills: